Ireland hero image

 • Easily connect to Scotland or England via short flights or ferries.

-• Add a stop in Iceland or Portugal for transatlantic layovers and contrasting climates.
+• Add a stop in Iceland or Portugal for transatlantic layovers and climate contrast.

 Trip Length & Pacing